Itential-Pre-Builts/Kentik-REST-Example/documentation/AWS Blocked Traffic - Kentik - Example.md

 ```

 Once the Custom Webhook is created with the above Go template as well as URL of the IAP API endpoint, a <a href='https://kb.kentik.com/v4/Ga08.htm#Ga08-Manage_Alert_Policies' target='_blank'>Kentik Alert Policy</a> must be configured to send a request to IAP upon a threshold being reached using Custom Webhook created above.
 This automation was tested using a Critical threshold in the Alert Policy, but other threshold levels could be used.

 #### IP Whitelist

 A <a href='https://docs.itential.com/docs/newvariable-task-2023-1?highlight=new%20job%20variable' target='_blank'>newVariable task</a> at the start of the workflow `AWS Blocked Traffic Event - Kentik - Example` is used to create an IP whitelist for allowed source IPs to reach the server in AWS that Kentik is observing.

 ### Running Automation and Resetting State

 In order for Kentik to send a request to IAP the client source IP must not exist in the corresponding security group for the server in AWS.
 The `AWS Blocked Traffic - Reset - Kentik - Example` Operations Manager automation can delete a given source IP from a given security group.

 There is a delay between when a source IP not in the AWS security group attempts to reach the server on AWS and when the Kentik request due to alarm threshold met is sent to IAP.
 Look for messages in Microsoft Teams when the request is sent to IAP from Kentik.

-Capabilities include:
-- Checks if source IP is in allowed IP list
-- Sends MS Teams message indicating alarm triggered
-- Adds source IP to AWS security group if source IP is in allowed IP list
-- Sends MS Teams notification if unable to add source IP to AWS security group
-- Creates ServiceNow Change Request if alarm triggered

 ## Getting Started